- Snow laws continue to expand as winter approaches

 In the Midwest, snow covered commercial vehicles are prevented from accessing height-restricted tunnels in Colorado, and turnpikes in Indiana and Ohio.

-3. Pending legislation in states across the country continues to be introduced and brought to vote - DE, MA, NY, and PA – four more states in the heavily traveled northeast corridor – all have snow laws in the works.
+3. Pending legislation in states across the country continues to be introduced and brought to vote - DE, MA, and NY – three more states in the heavily traveled northeast corridor – all have snow laws in the works.